• Skip to main content

 • Spread the mixture over the fish and rub in well with your hands.
 Wrap a piece of clingfilm over the fish and place a heavy weight on top.
 (A small chopping board with a few cans on top will work.)
 Refrigerate for between 24-48 hours.

-• For the mustard sauce place the mustard, sugar, vinegar, lemon juice and egg yolk in a large bowl and whisk to combine.
+• For the mustard sauce place the mustard, honey, vinegar, lemon juice and egg yolk in a large bowl and whisk to combine.
 Add the oil drop by drop to begin with; continue adding in a steady stream, until the sauce becomes thick and smooth, whisking constantly.
 Stir in the dill and season to taste.

 • Pour off and discard any liquid that has seeped from the marinade.
 Remove the cling film and scrape away the marinade.
 Lightly rinse with water if necessary..Slice the fish thinly, as you would smoked salmon, and serve with the mustard sauce.